fabiojonathanarifin/fabiojonathanarifin/README.md

 - 👋 Hi, I’m @fabiojonathanarifin
-- 👀 I’m interested in Optimizing things
+- 👀 I’m interested in Learning new things!
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on anything that I can learn!
 - 📫 How to reach me: fabiojonathanarifin@gmail.com